 Easy Houseplants for Beginner Plant Parents

 Houseplants are amazing.
-Throughout the last few years, with so many of us spending so much time at home, an entire generation of new “plant parents” have discovered the joy of growing plants indoors.
-They soften a room and bring it to life, increasing oxygen levels, and possibly even purifying the air in our homes.
+A new generation of “plant parents” have now discovered the joy of growing plants indoors, and are enjoying their many benefits!
+Plants can soften a room and bring it to life, increasing oxygen levels, and helping to purify the air in our homes.
 Having plants indoors helps to uplift mood, and having houseplants present has even been shown to increase productivity in work spaces.
 With so many reasons to add plants to a home, there’s really only one barrier… having the skill and confidence to keep them alive!
-If you’re new to plant parenthood, we’ve got you covered.
-Get comfortable with the basics of plant care, and try these easy houseplants for beginners.
+Whether you’re new to plant parenthood or just short on time, we’ve got you covered.
+Get comfortable with the basics of plant care, and try these EASY houseplants for beginners.
 You’ll be a houseplant pro before you know it!

 Snake Plant